OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 **Structured Configuration Variables** allows for replacement in both JSON, YAML and XML files.
 To determine what file type is being used, Octopus will first try and parse the file as JSON, and if it succeeds, it will treat the file as JSON.
 This is to ensure backwards compatibility, because this feature previously only supported JSON files.

 If the file doesn't parse as JSON, Octopus refers to its file extension.
-If it is `yaml` or `yml`, the file will be parsed as YAML and if the extension is `xml` the file will be parsed as XML.
+If it is `yaml` or `yml`, the file will be parsed as YAML and if the extension is `xml`, the file will be parsed as XML.

 ## JSON and YAML